What is the first session like?

 How often would I typically see you?

-Usually once a week or once every two weeks.
+Usually once a week or once every two weeks is most common.

 What are your fees?